 Project 9.
 Inequality, poverty, mobility and mixing

-Supervisors: Yonatan Berman, Mark Kirstein and Alex Adamou
+Supervisors: Yonatan Berman, Mark Kirstein, Ole Peters, and Alexander Adamou

 Economic inequality is a hot topic.
 Often it is conflated with similar topics like poverty and social mobility.
 While inequality is measured as the static property of a resource distribution, mobility depends on dynamics.

 We can link these concepts by understanding ergodicity.
 An individual’s relative income or wealth is ergodic if, over time, it samples all parts of some stable distribution.
 So ergodicity implies mixing and mobility, while knowledge of the stable distribution – if it exists – tells us about inequality.

 Rising inequality in many countries has made researchers curious about its economic consequences.
 One concern is equality of opportunity, where mobility matters.
 For instance, if children’s economic outcomes depend strongly on those of their parents – in other words, if intergenerational mobility is low – then high inequality among parents can suppress the potential of poorer children.
 The link between inequality and intergenerational mobility has been studied recently [1, 2, 4, 5].